-Article 2 The implementation of comprehensive legal support and the establishment of a comprehensive legal support framework is to be undertaken pursuant to the following Article through Article 7, with the aim of establishing a society in which people throughout the country can get the information and services they need to have recourse to the law in resolving disputes regardless of whether it relates to a civil or criminal matter.
+Article 2 The implementation of comprehensive legal support and the establishment of its framework are to be performed pursuant to the following Article through Article 7, with the aim of establishing a society in which people throughout the country can get the information and services they need to have recourse to the law in resolving disputes regardless of whether it relates to a civil or criminal matter.

-(Improving and Strengthening How Information Is Provided)
+(Improving and Strengthening Provision of Information)

-Article 3 In implementing comprehensive legal support and establishing a comprehensive legal support framework, it must be undertaken to improve and strengthen not only how the information and materials necessary for people to effectively utilize the courts and other systems that give people recourse to the law in resolving disputes are provided, but also how information and materials concerning the services of attorneys, legal professional corporations, and legal specialists, and the activities of local bar associations, the Japan Federation of Bar Associations, and associations of legal specialists (meaning corporations that legal specialists are legally obligated to incorporate, or corporations that those corporations are legally obligated to incorporate; the same applies hereinafter) are provided, in order to enable people to have recourse to the law so as to promptly and properly resolve disputes.
+Article 3 In implementing comprehensive legal support and establishing its framework, it must be performed to improve and strengthen not only how the information and materials necessary for people to effectively utilize the court and other systems that give people recourse to the law in resolving disputes are provided, but also how information and materials concerning the services of attorneys, legal professional corporations, attorney / registered foreign lawyer joint corporations, and related legal experts, and the activities of bar associations, the Japan Federation of Bar Associations, and organizations of related legal experts (meaning corporations that related legal experts are legally obligated to incorporate, or corporations that those corporations are legally obligated to incorporate; the same applies below) are provided, in order to enable people to have recourse to the law so as to promptly and properly resolve disputes.

-(Maintenance and Development of a Civil Legal Aid Program)
+(Establishing and Developing Civil Legal Aid Programs)

-Article 4 In implementing comprehensive legal support and establishing a comprehensive legal support framework, it must be undertaken to appropriately maintain and develop a civil legal aid program that makes it easier for persons of limited means and other persons who have difficulty in obtaining the services they need in order to have recourse to the law to resolve disputes to have recourse to civil, family, and administrative court proceedings (meaning court proceedings in civil cases, domestic relations cases, and administrative cases; the same applies hereinafter) and to administrative complaint filing procedures (meaning the procedures for filing complaints pursuant to the Administrative Complaint Review Act (Act No. 68 of 2014); the same applies in Article 30, paragraph (1), item (ii)), in light of the fact that such civil legal aid program is of great public interest.
+Article 4 In implementing comprehensive legal support and establishing its framework, it must be performed to appropriately establish and develop a civil legal aid program that makes it easier for persons of limited means and other persons who have difficulty in obtaining the services they need in order to have recourse to the law to resolve disputes to have recourse to civil, family, and administrative court proceedings (meaning court proceedings in civil cases, domestic relations cases, and administrative cases; the same applies below) and to administrative complaint filing procedures (meaning the procedures for filing complaints pursuant to the Administrative Complaint Review Act (Act No. 68 of 2014); the same applies in Article 30, paragraph (1), item (ii)), in light of the fact that the civil legal aid program is of great public interest.

-(Establishing How Court-Appointed Attorneys and Attendants Are Appointed and How Court-Appointed Attorneys for Participating Victims Are Selected) Article 5 In implementing comprehensive legal support and establishing a comprehensive legal support framework, it must be undertaken to establish how court-appointed attorneys (meaning attorneys that the court, presiding judge, or other judges assign to the defendant or the accused based on the Code of Criminal Procedure (Act No. 131 of 1948); the same applies hereinafter) and court-appointed attendants (meaning attendants who are attorneys, and whom the courts assigns to a juvenile based on the Juveniles Act (Act No. 168 of 1948); the same applies hereinafter) are appointed and how court-appointed attorneys for participating victims (meaning participating victims' attorneys as provided in Article 11, paragraph (1) of the Act on Measures Incidental to Criminal Proceedings for Protecting the Rights and Interests of Crime Victims (Act No. 75 of 2000; hereinafter referred to as "the Crime Victims Protection Act") whom the court appoints based on the Crime Victims Protection Act; the same applies hereinafter) are selected.
+(Establishing the Framework of Appointing Court-Appointed Defense Counsels or Attendants and Selecting Court-Appointed Participating Victim's Attorneys)

+Article 5 In implementing comprehensive legal support and establishing its framework, it must be performed to establish how a court-appointed defense counsel (meaning a defense counsel that the court, presiding judge, or other judge assigns to the defendant or the accused based on the Code of Criminal Procedure (Act No. 131 of 1948); the same applies below) or a court-appointed attendant (meaning an attendant who is an attorney, and whom the court assigns to a juvenile based on the Juveniles Act (Act No. 168 of 1948); the same applies below) is appointed and how a court-appointed participating victim's attorney (meaning a participating victim's attorney as provided in Article 11, paragraph (1) of the Act on Measures Incidental to Criminal Proceedings for Protecting the Rights and Interests of Crime Victims (Act No. 75 of 2000; below referred to as "the Crime Victims Protection Act") whom the court appoints based on the Crime Victims Protection Act; the same applies below) is selected.

-(Full Use of Assistance for Victims and Their Families)
+(Upgraded Assistance Framework for Victims)